mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-Be careful not to ignore all errors; recover only those errors that make sense.
+Be careful not to ignore all errors, though!
+Recover only those errors that make sense to recover.

-## Promises for modal view-controllers
+## Promises for modal view controllers

 ```swift
 class ViewController: UIViewController {